zhieuproz/R-D-Project/wp-content/plugins/contact-form-add/readme.txt

 = Conditional Logic Fields =

-With conditional logic you can add IF-THEN logic for your fields.
+With conditional logic you can add IF-THEN logic for your contact form fields.
 Enable Conditional logic to a field to show or hide that field based on a previous user selection or input.

 = Conditional Logic Notifications =